 But there’s a third reason why avid firearms enthusiasts like Glocks…customizability.

-Each of these companies has a competitive range of products that can make your factory Glock look great and shoot just how you want it to.
+Each of these companies has a competitive range of products that will turn your factory model into the Gucci Glock of your dreams.

 Let’s get started.